Is your marketing not gaining momentum and the right kind of velocity?

 How do you defy Newton's laws of motion in your marketing?

-It's not just slapping them together, it's thinking about marketing as a system.
+It's not just slapping tactics together, it's thinking about marketing as a system.

 For example, you can see how many of the efforts put forth by Ford in social media are integrated with the car company's story, its people, employees and customers, and you can bet there is a process behind the company's success, which extends beyond the marketing group into the business.

-It's not just meaningful marketing, it's about meaningful business.
+It's not just meaningful marketing, it's meaningful business.
 Emphasis on meaningful.

 For example, take a look at Joie de Vivre Hospitality, the brainchild of Chip Conley, whose heart is focused on employee and guest satisfaction.
 This is and independent hotel company in California that has rewards its guests as part of its karmic capitalism philosophy.
 Many will probably put Zappos.com in this category as well.